-3) Appropriation of net income and dividend policy

-a) Appropriation of net income

-Pursuant to the Company's Articles of Incorporation, if a surplus is available after closing the accounts, it shall be first used to pay taxes, make up past deficits, then 10% of which shall be appropriated as legal capital reserve.
+- 3) Appropriation of net income and dividend policy - a) Appropriation of net income after closing the accounts, it shall be first used to pay taxes, make up past deficits, then 10% of which shall be appropriated as legal capital reserve.
 However, the Company is exempted from such appropriation in case the legal capital reserve has reached the Company's total capital, and the Company shall appropriate special capital reserve according to applicable laws or regulations from the competent authority.
 The remainder of which and any accumulated and unappropriated net income from previous years shall be appropriated as net income available for appropriation.
 The Board of Directors shall propose the appropriation of net income and submit for a resolution at the Shareholders' Meeting, then distribute bonus to shareholders accordingly.